star1954/V-bot/README.md

 Packages are used to organize different classes into groups.
 In this case, you want to choose a relevant package, and if you can't find one, create one.
 Packages are all located under `scr/main/java`

 ### Step 2: Creating your action classes
 Create a class inside your chosen package.
 You MUST extend it off of one of the Module_Interface classes, such as Module_Interface_Event, or one of the subclasses, such as Command_Interface.
 This allows the serviceloader to properly load your class.
 Use @Override to implement functionality, but make sure to call the overridden method, as some have base functionality.
+Use `super.<methodname>();`.
 Example below
 ```java
 package ExampleModules;